 Willow the Cat

 I feel as though my relationship with Willow mirrored my attempts to grow up and take care of myself.
-I didn’t always get it right but I was trying my hardest.
+I didn’t always get it right, but I was trying my hardest.
 I was committed to doing my best with her and with myself.
-During school breaks, we’d drive three hours back to my parent’s house.
+During school breaks, we’d drive three hours back to my parents’ house.
 She didn’t like the car and would cry for at least part of the car ride.
 She would fall asleep after a bit, only to be woken up when I’d have to brake a bit too hard for her liking.
-Getting Willow taught me some hard lessons but good ones.
+Getting Willow taught me some hard lessons, but good ones.
 She taught me that taking care of another living thing can be quite challenging.
 She taught me that unconditional love is always worth any risk of heartbreak.
-She was there waiting for me after my behavioral health hospitalizations and she was a bright spot in many dark moments.
+She was there waiting for me after my behavioral health hospitalizations, and she was a bright spot in many dark moments.
 When our family dog, Molly, passed away, she helped me stay grounded.
-She has been a fluffy anchor in my darkest storms and I know will continue to do so.
+She has been a fluffy anchor in my darkest storms, and I know will continue to do so.

 Leave a comment